GROUP operator

 From the result perspective, the difference is which values are treated as the aggregate input.
 Without WITHIN, the aggregate computes its result from the values of expr1, ..., exprN, while ORDER only specifies the processing order of those values.
 With WITHIN, the result is computed from the ordered set of values coming from ORDER: these values form the sample over which the aggregate is calculated, while expr1, ..., exprN become parameters of the aggregate function itself.
 For example, in GROUP CUSTOM ... 'percentile_cont' 0.9 WITHIN ORDER value(i), the expression 0.9 specifies which percentile is requested, and the result is the 90th percentile of value(i) values inside the group.

-The TOP block and its optional OFFSET continuation restrict the subset of records already selected for aggregation inside each group: first OFFSET is applied, then the next TOP records are taken in the specified order.
-The OFFSET block is not used on its own without TOP.
+The TOP and OFFSET blocks restrict the subset of records already selected for aggregation inside each group: first OFFSET skips the leading records, then the next TOP records are taken in the specified order.
+Either block may be specified independently: if TOP is omitted, all records after the offset participate; if OFFSET is omitted, the first TOP records are taken; if both are omitted, all records of the group participate.
 If the ORDER block is omitted, these records are selected in arbitrary order.

 The WHERE block defines the condition under which object collections will participate in the group operation.
 It can only be used with the aggregate functions AGGR, NAGGR, CONCAT, and LAST.
 For LAST, if WHERE is omitted, non-NULLness of the aggregated expression itself is used as the condition.